The Past, Present and Future of the North Sea Oil

 The North Sea Today

-Such favourable prospects have made many companies take bold steps to set their feet in the area.
-For example, the UK’s largest utility, Centrica Plc, has invested in the North Sea while Exxon Mobil Corp. and BP Plc were selling their assets.
+Centrica Plc, UK’s largest utility reached an agreement with Total E&P UK (and its affiliates) to acquire their non-operated portfolio of producing oil and gas assets and associated infrastructure in the North Sea for a total of $388 million.
 Centrica today is responsible for providing 60% of the country’s oil, which is 23% more than it did four years ago.
 Aside from discovering numerous oil wells in the region, Centrica attributes its success to its $1.5 billion purchase of Venture Petroleum Corp in 2009.
 Due to this acquisition, the company controls the third largest acreage position.

-Another company which followed Centrica’s footsteps was Royal Dutch Shell Plc.
+Royal Dutch Shell, the British–Dutch multinational oil and gas company, followed into Centrica’s footsteps.
 The company paired up with Exxon Mobil Corp. after the latter started selling its shares.
 Today, the Nederlandse Aarodolie Maatschappij (NAM) operates two fields: the onshore Groningen and the offshore K15.
 The Groningen field alone is responsible of one half of the total Dutch natural gas production.

 The North Sea Tomorrow